National Council of Jewish Women: History

-During World War I, NCJW raised funds for war relief in Europe and Russia and helped achieve passage of the Nineteenth Amendment.

-Since its founding, the NCJW had fought for abortion access for everyone, and in the 1920s helped found the first ten birth control clinics in the U.S. that later became Planned Parenthood health centers.
+During World War I, the NCJW raised funds for war relief in Europe and Russia and advocated for the Nineteenth Amendment.
+In the 1920s, the NCJW was involved in founding the first ten birth control clinics in the U.S., which later became Planned Parenthood health centers.

-As the Depression began, NCJW became involved in government programs to provide relief and help the unemployed find jobs, while continuing its legislative efforts for social legislation.
-During the 1940s, NCJW called for an end to segregation and racial discrimination.
-World War II found NCJW engaged in rescuing Jewish children from Germany and working to reunite thousands of displaced persons with family members, as well as a broad range of other relief efforts.
+As the Depression began, the NCJW became involved in government programs to provide relief and help the unemployed find jobs while continuing its legislative efforts for social legislation.
+During the 1940s, the NCJW called for an end to segregation and racial discrimination.
+World War II saw NCJW engage in rescuing Jewish children from Germany and working to reunite thousands of displaced persons with family members, as well as a broad range of other relief efforts.

-After the war, NCJW fought to preserve civil liberties during the McCarthy era and helped develop the innovative Meals on Wheels program for the elderly and pioneered the Senior Service Corps to help seniors lead productive lives as volunteers.
-The organization joined the emerging civil rights movement and participated fully in the drive to enact and promote the 1960s' anti-poverty and civil rights programs.
-NCJW renewed its commitment to women's rights as the revitalized women's movement took shape in the 1960s and 1970s.
-Focusing its energies on the fate of women and children, NCJW sought childcare programs and family-friendly policies that would benefit children and working mothers and championed reproductive rights.
-In the 1970s, NCJW officially published a series of documents: Windows on Day Care, the first nationwide survey of day care facilities and services; Children Without Justice, a study of the US Justice Department's work with foster children; and Innocent Victims, a comprehensive manual on child abuse detection and prevention.
+During World War II, NCJW engaged in rescuing Jewish children from Germany and working to reunite thousands of displaced persons with family members, as well as a broad range of other relief efforts.
+After the war, the NCJW fought to preserve civil liberties during the McCarthy era.
+It also helped develop the Meals on Wheels program for the elderly and pioneered the Senior Service Corps to help seniors lead productive lives as volunteers.

+After calling for an end to segregation and racial discrimination in the 1940s, the organization joined the emerging civil rights movement and participated in the drive to enact and promote civil rights programs addressing issues on prejudice, voting rights, and economic inequality in the 1960s.
+During this time, the NCJW also involved itself in the revitalized women's movement.
+In the 1970s, the NCJW published a series of documents, including: Windows on Day Care, the first nationwide survey of day care facilities and services; Children Without Justice, a study of the US Justice Department's work with foster children; and Innocent Victims, a comprehensive manual on child abuse detection and prevention.

-The NCJW state, in their principles, that they support the separation of church and state, yet they continue in their support of the present configuration of the State of Israel.
+In 1993 the NCJW led a letter-writing campaign to have several racial slurs removed from the Official Scrabble Players Dictionary, including the definition of the word "Jew," which was listed as a verb defined as "To bargain with - an offensive term."
+Amid accusations of censorship, Hasbro eventually announced a compromise:: the Official Scrabble Players Dictionary would exclude several offensive words, and the Official Tournament and Club Word List, which does not include definitions, would include them.

+21st century

+In 2020, the NCJW launched Rabbis for Repro, an organization of rabbis supporting reproductive rights.

+In 2021, the DC chapter of the Sunrise Movement called for the removal of the NCJW, the Religious Action Center of Reform Judaism, and the Jewish Council for Public Affairs from a voting rights coalition due to their ties to Israel and Zionism.
+Sunrise later apologized and retracted the statement after criticism from Jewish and Non-Jewish organizations.